Table Of Contents

 Education Requirements

 Bookkeepers can begin their careers with a high school diploma and some practical training or certification.
-On the other hand, accountants need a formal degree in Accounting or finance, along with professional certifications like CPA or ACCA.
+On the other hand, Accountants need a formal degree in Accounting or finance, along with professional certifications like CPA or ACCA.

-The education path for accountants is longer and more academically rigorous, preparing them for analytical and advisory roles.
+The education path for Accountants is longer and more academically rigorous, preparing them for analytical and advisory roles.
 Here comes a table below:

 Picture